 Chronic tubulointerstitial nephritis shows interstitial fibrosis; tubular atrophy and arteriosclerosis to varying degrees are seen.

-Papillary calcification with garland pattern appearance on non-contrast CT scan is characteristically seen in analgesic nephropathy.
+Papillary calcification with garland pattern appearance on a non-contrast CT scan is characteristically seen in analgesic nephropathy.
 Ultrasound and CT scan helps in the identifying the presence of chronic kidney disease, but does not help in the diagnosis of tubulointerstitial disorder.

 Withdrawal of the offending agent is the primary treatment for acute interstitial nephritis.
 Treatment with glucocorticoids is recommended in the absence of improvement after the withdrawal of the offending agent.

 Treatment is usually supportive and is tailored based on the etiology.
 Offending drugs like analgesics are to be discontinued, immunosuppressive agents like tacrolimus and cyclosporine needs to be replaced.
 Heavy metal poisonings, like lead, needs to be promptly identified and treated.

 The solutions are located below the references.

 1. A 52-year-old male is presented with fever, flank pain, polyuria and dysuria.
 After blood and urine tests, tubulointerstitial nephritis is diagnosed by the urologist.
 The patient history reveals that the patient is taking NSAIDs since 11 months.
 What is the primary treatment in this case?